Hinen/SSU_GameDevelop/README.md

 # SSU_GameDevelop
-Learning game deveop with unity in SSU
+Learning game develop with unity in SSU